 She has been a panelist, session leader, and advisory board member for SXSW.
 She was nominated for the Dewey Winburne Community Service Award at SXSW 2005.

-She has received the Best of Austin critics’ choice award three times for various projects she’s helped organize.
+She has received the Best of Austin critics’ choice award three times for various online projects she’s helped organize.

 She continues public service as a current member of the City of Austin Library Commission.